felipesanze/felipesanze/README.md

 ### Hi there 👋
 ## Welcome to Felipe Sanz's GitHub
-Here you can find the code for my University Projects as well as my Personal Projects.\
+Here you can find my Data Science personal projects as well as my University projects\
+🔭 I’m currently working on building my Data Science project portfolio.
+Expect to find fun and unique projects here.\
-🌱 I'm currently studying the applications of Data Science and Machine Learning (Master's in Business Analytics & Big Data)\
+🌱 I have a master's degree on the applications of Data Science and Machine Learning (Master's in Business Analytics & Big Data)\
-⚡ Fun facts: Avid singer, drummer and self taught ukulele player | Amateur music producer | Recent Data Science nerd\
+⚡ Fun facts: Avid singer, drummer and self taught ukulele player | Amateur music producer | Data Science and F1 nerd\

 <!--